topeterk/HitCounterManager/README.md

   * **NoDeath**
     * Shows check marks/crosses until the players death for the current run and PB
     * All splits have check marks until the current split appears (__Now__ only) or a split appears that has already counted hits.
+* The appearance of all designs can by modified via GUI
+  * Set the amount of shown splits that are already finished
+  * Set the amount of shown splits that are upcoming
+  * Show or hide the attempts counter
+  * Show or hide the headline
+  * Enable or disable the high contrast mode to support better readability on low bitrate streams
+  * Switch to a custom CSS and font

 ## Get the software
 All available releases can be found at the [Releases page](../../releases) on GitHub.